HappyTetrahedron/penguard/README.md

 Bluetooth RSSI.
 This means that guardians are not required to pair with penguins.

-Penguins can optionally implement the Penguard Penguin protocol, which is a Bluetooth Low Energy protocol.
-The guardians act as clients to the Penguins.
-The guardians will ping the Penguins regularly, such that the penguin can detect when it is lost by using a timeout.
+Penguins can optionally implement the Penguard Penguin Protocol, which is a Bluetooth Low Energy protocol.
+The guardians act as clients to the penguins.
+The guardians will ping the penguins regularly, such that the penguin can detect when it is lost by using a timeout.
 The penguin should also advertise what kind of information it requires from the guardians, which the guardians then must send to it.
 This information can include